Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 -----------

+B. an Azure Artifacts Credential Provider ✅

+ 🧠 Exam tip

+If you see **“NuGet + Azure DevOps + automatic restore/authentication”**, the answer is almost always:

+➡️ **Credential Provider**

+* **Azure Automation account** → Not used for package authentication ❌

 To automatically restore a NuGet package from an authenticated feed in **Azure DevOps**, the solution must handle authentication **non-interactively** during builds.